cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ### Making a PR

-REQUIRED INFORMATION:
+#### Required information
 - If you are making a PR, you should already have an open issue assigned to you.
 - Write "closes #{issue number}" in your PR description so the issue is linked and automatically closed upon merge
 - Include a brief description of what the PR addresses
 - All tests should be passing

-OPTIONAL:
+#### Optional
-- You can talk about design decisions you made
+- You can talk about the overall architecture changes or design decisions made in the PR
 - Include link to other relevant issues or PRs
 - Add yourself to the contributors list (instructions below)

 ### Adding yourself to the contributors list (optional)

-Do you want to be included in the awesome table at the bottom of the README?
+Do you want to be included in the awesome table at the bottom of the [README](./README.md)?

+#### For coders
-- Run `npm install` if you haven't yet.
+- Run `npm install` if you haven't yet
-- Run the following command: `npm run all-contributors add your-github-username tag1,tag2` (tags can be: bug, code, doc, review, test, [and others](https://github.com/kentcdodds/all-contributors#emoji-key))
+- Run the following command: `npm run all-contributors add your-github-username tag1,tag2` (tags can be: code, test, doc, [and others](https://www.npmjs.com/package/all-contributors-cli))
 - The script will change the `README` and `.all-contributorsrc` files and create a commit.
 Be sure to include it with your PR.

 You can also manually edit `.all-contributorsrc` and run `npm run all-contributors generate` to update the README.
 See [all-contributors-cli](https://www.npmjs.com/package/all-contributors-cli) for more details

+#### For non-coders
+If you are having trouble following the above instructions, just let a collaborator know that you would like to be added ([and which contribution icons you want](https://github.com/kentcdodds/all-contributors#emoji-key))!

 ## Collaborators